Q-ro/SurvivalRPG/README.md.txt

 ## License

-This project was created by Andres Mrad (Q-ro) and is licensed under Creative Common 3.0 license (Attribution, Non-Comercial, Share Alike) [CC 3.0 (BY-NC,SA)]
+This project was created by Andres Mrad (Q-ro) and is licensed under Creative Common 3.0 license (Attribution, Non-Comercial, Share Alike) [CC 3.0 (BY-NC-SA)]